Local Walks & Rights of Way Volunteer Group

 Footpaths and Walks

-Binsted parish’s 44km footpath network is a fantastic asset – we are fortunate to have so many footpaths and walks to choose from.
+Binsted parish’s 44 miles of footpaths is a fantastic asset – we are fortunate to have so many footpaths and walks to choose from.
 The most famous is the “Shipwrights Way”, a long distance route which links villages and towns in east Hampshire through some beautiful countryside.
 The name reflects the use of oak grown at Alice Holt Forest for Tudor shipbuilding, linking this site with Portsmouth Historic Dockyard, home of the Mary Rose and HMS Victory.

 Starting from Alice Holt Forest, the route passes through Bordon, Liphook, Liss, Petersfield, Queen Elizabeth Country Park, Staunton Country Park, Havant, Hayling Island and continues to Portsmouth via the ferry, finishing at the Historic Dockyard – around 50 miles in all, and including seven rail stations.